I. Two Worlds, One Hierarchy

 The disagreement over what philosophy is or should be, in this context, amounts to the role that clarity should play.

-The ideal also constantly reinforces itself, since any metaphilosophical attempt to reevaluate the standards of philosophical discourse is judged by the clarity hierarchy.
+The ideal also constantly reinforces itself, since any metaphilosophical attempt to reevaluate the standards of philosophical discourse is judged by the clarity ideal.

 Even within the world that defines itself through the clarity hierarchy, the concept of clarity itself has not received any real analysis.
 Adorno says, “Rarely has anyone laid out the theory of philosophical clarity; instead, the concept of clarity has been used as though it were self evident.”
-Questions like ‘What is clarity?’, ‘When does something count as being clear?’, and ‘What does clarity measure?’ do not have answers—at least not clear and rigorous answers.
-And what makes us think clarity is the route to truth?
-Adorno is right to suggest that the answers are not self-evident.
+Questions like ‘What is clarity?’, ‘When does something count as being clear?’, and ‘What does clarity measure?’ do not have answers.
+And Adorno is right to suggest that the answers are not self-evident.